affilirator/thekitchen-pot/src/content/blog/how-to-use-a-double-boiler.md

 **Step 2: Fill the Lower Saucepan with Water Quarter Way**

 After cleaning the boiler, you should pick the saucepan and fill it with water up to the quarter mark.
-Do not fill it with water entirely since you'll not get a space for the bowl.
+Do not fill it with water entirely since you’ll not get a space for the bowl.

 **Step 3: Place Your Saucepan on Your Cooktop**

-Place the saucepan on the **[cooktop](https://thekitchenpot.com/best-induction-cooktop-for-the-money/)** and ignite it.
+Place the saucepan on the **[cooktop](https://thekitchenpot.com/blog/best-induction-cooktop-for-the-money//)** and ignite it.
 Heat the water for a few minutes.

 **Step 4: Place Your Bowl on Top of the Saucepan**